What Is Hearing Loss?

 - Mixed if it involves a combination of the two

 Certain conditions, including age, illness, and genetics, may play a role in hearing loss.
 Modern life has added a host of ear-damaging elements to the list, including some medications and many sources of loud, ongoing noise.
+Learn more about the common causes of hearing loss.

 With so many untreatable cases of hearing loss, prevention is the best way to keep hearing long-term.
 If you've already lost some hearing, there are ways to stay connected and communicate with friends and family.